libsdl-org/SDL/docs/README-migration.md

 SDL_CalculateGammaRamp has been removed, because SDL_SetWindowGammaRamp has been removed as well due to poor support in modern operating systems (see [SDL_video.h](#sdl_videoh)).

+## SDL_render.h

+SDL_GetRenderDriverInfo() has been removed, since most of the information it reported were estimates and could not be accurate before creating a renderer.
+Often times this function was used to figure out the index of a driver, so one would call it in a for-loop, looking for the driver named "opengl" or whatnot.
+SDL_GetRenderDriver() has been added for this functionality, which returns only the name of the driver.

+Additionally, SDL_CreateRenderer()'s second argument is no longer an integer index, but a `const char *` representing a renderer's name; if you were just using a for-loop to find which index is the "opengl" or whatnot driver, you can just pass that string directly here, now.
+Passing NULL is the same as passing -1 here in SDL2, to signify you want SDL to decide for you.

 ## SDL_rwops.h